 If you are at all concerned about the safety of your domains, then Two-Step Verification should be active on your account.

 It is essential that the email address you choose for your registrar account is kept as secure as possible.
 In the absence of dual factor authentication, your registrar account is only as secure as the email address associated with it.
 Most registrars’ lost password tools send directly to the email address you set for the account, including Name.com’s password recovery tool.
 This means if a hacker was able to access your personal email then they could potentially recover your registrar account login information and reset your passwords.

 We recommend using a Gmail account, and not an email tied to your personal domain name.
 A good password will also protect your account.
-For more information on the best possible password, please go here.
+For more information on the best possible password, please see Creating a strong password.